jambtc/fidelize-packages/README.md

+## How To Add and Update Git Submodules
+Git submodules are most of the time used in order to incorporate another versioned project within an existing project.
+Submodules can be used for example in order to store third-party libraries used by your main project in order to compile successfully.
+In order to keep up with the changes made for those third-party libraries, you choose to include projects as submodules in your main project.

 #### Add a Git Submodule
 ```
 git submodule add <remote_url>

-git commit -m "Added the submodule to the project."
+git commit -m "Added the ... submodule to the project."

 git push
 ```